Tianxiang-C/ctx/content/en/home/experience.md

         * Helped review and revise undergraduates' manuscripts and advisors' Research Grant Application Forms.
         * Translated documents (e.g., scale items localization).
         * Participated in scale development (discussed semantic meanings of items with advisor and lab members; collected data for primary analysis).
-        * Responsible for website maintenance (see my GitHub repo for details: https://github.com/Tianxiang-C/SCI-Cream)
+        * Have been responsible for website maintenance (see my GitHub repo for details: https://github.com/Tianxiang-C/SCI-Cream)

   - title: Teaching Assistant for HSS1009 [Mathematics (Humanities and Social Sciences)]
     company: The Chinese University of Hong Kong, Shenzhen